austinche/sidejob/README.md

 * workers:(queue) - Hash mapping class name to worker configuration.
 A worker should define the inports and outports hashes that map port names to port options.
+* jobs - Set with all job ids.
-* jobs:last_id - Stores the last job ID (we use incrementing integers from 1)
+* jobs:last_id - Stores the last job ID (we use incrementing integers from 1).
-* jobs - Set with all job ids
+* jobs:aliases - Hash mapping a name to job id.
 * job:(id) - Hash containing job state.
 Each value is JSON encoded.
     * status - job status
     * queue - queue name